Isolation in the Azure Public Cloud

 Azure’s compute platform is based on machine virtualization—meaning that all customer code executes in a Hyper-V virtual machine.
 On each Azure node (or network endpoint), there is a Hypervisor that runs directly over the hardware and divides a node into a variable number of Guest Virtual Machines (VMs).

 Each node also has one special Root VM, which runs the Host OS.
 A critical boundary is the isolation of the root VM from the guest VMs and the guest VMs from one another, managed by the hypervisor and the root OS.
 The hypervisor/root OS pairing leverages Microsoft's decades of operating system security experience, and more recent learning from Microsoft's Hyper-V, to provide strong isolation of guest VMs.

 The Azure platform uses a virtualized environment.
-User instances operate as standalone virtual machines that do not have access to a physical host server, and this isolation is enforced by using physical processor (ring-0/ring-3) privilege levels.
+User instances operate as standalone virtual machines that do not have access to a physical host server.

 The Azure hypervisor acts like a micro-kernel and passes all hardware access requests from guest virtual machines to the host for processing by using a shared-memory interface called VMBus.
 This prevents users from obtaining raw read/write/execute access to the system and mitigates the risk of sharing system resources.